porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/text-link/text-link.code.md

 # Text Link

 ## Introduction
-The `<p-text-link>` component is used to show a linkable icon/text link combination.
+The `<p-text-link>` component is used to show a linkable icon-text-combination.

 ### Basic example